How to configure retention policies in InfluxDB 2.x

 except ApiException as e:

-if e.status == 409:
+if e.status == 409: # bucket already exists — treat as success

 return buckets_api.find_bucket_by_name(bucket_name).id

-raise RuntimeError(f"Failed to provision bucket: {e}")
+raise RuntimeError(f"Failed to provision '{bucket_name}': {e}")

 finally: